kasperbilde/openfoam-workshop/index.md

 $$
 \frac{\partial}{\partial t} n_v+\nabla\cdot\left(\boldsymbol{u}_\mathrm{p}n_v \right) = S_v\,,
 $$
 tracks the number density function.
-The PBE is solved by the class method which was implemented into `multiphaseEulerFoam` by Lehnigk et al. (2021).
+The PBE is solved by the class method which was implemented into `multiphaseEulerFoam` by <a href="https://doi.org/10.1002/aic.17539" target="_blank">Lehnigk et al. (2021)</a>.
 Discontinuous changes due to aggregation and breakage are accounted for by the source term, $S_v$.

 ---
 # Aggregation kernel
-The aggregation kernel for solid particles by Adachi et al. (1994) is [implemented](https://github.com/OpenFOAM/OpenFOAM-dev/commit/b4bcb29d6a8d8cc0b7576934ece1f0fafaddfccc) into `OpenFOAM-dev`.
+The aggregation kernel for solid particles by <a href="https://doi.org/10.1006/JCIS.1994.1234" target="_blank">Adachi et al. (1994)</a> is <a href="https://github.com/OpenFOAM/OpenFOAM-dev/commit/b4bcb29d6a8d8cc0b7576934ece1f0fafaddfccc" target="_blank">implemented</a> into `OpenFOAM-dev`.
 $$
 a_{d,d^\prime} = \frac{4}{3}\sqrt{\frac{3\pi}{10}}\sqrt{\frac{\varepsilon}{\nu}}\left(d+d^\prime\right)^3
 $$